arguablykomodo/zitrus/readme.md

 ### `mpd`

-Displays current track artist, title, position and duration.
+Displays current track artist, title, duration and elapsed time.
+Will display filename if track has no title.

 <pre><b>zitrus-mpd</b></pre>